jasukh/jasukh/README.md

-- 👋 Hi, I’m @jasukh
+- 👋 Hi, I’m @jasukh(jasleen kaur)
-- 👀 I’m interested in ...
+- 👀 I’m interested in php, javascript, spreadsheets, HTML
-- 🌱 I’m currently learning ...
+- 🌱 I just completed my diploma in CSTN(computer systems technician- networking)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to work on any project related to my field.
-- 📫 How to reach me ...
+- 📫 How to reach me just mail me on this mail ( jasleenkm786@gmail.com)

 <!---
 jasukh/jasukh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.